Sunday, June 17, 2018

 "In the savage world of the Greene tribe, losing a woman was unforgivable, and Roy had lost his while hunting in the jungle called "the ponics."
 Disgraced, isolated, he joined the disreputable priest Marraper on a forbidden expedition through Deadways to find the legendary land of Forwards.
 They were to meet mutants, and giants, regimented rats and telepathic rabbits, and the fabled Outsiders.
 Finally they would confront a secret kept hidden for 23 generations--a secret whose discovery would reveal their origins and destiny even as it destroyed their world!"

 I've tried to read Hiero's Journey (Bantam, 1974) twice now without success.
-That first chapter just never seems to hold my attention, but Ellis's monsterific cover art will undoubtedly have me trying for a third time.
+That first chapter just never seems to hold my attention, but Ellis's monsterific cover art will undoubtedly have me trying for a third time, which I hope is the charm.

 "He rode out on a perilous quest into a world at the end of time--inhabited by shadowy forces, sudden terrors, violent death... by weird mutated beasts man had no name for... by the Leemutes--animals with human intelligence manipulated by the antilife Dark Brotherhood.
 His mission: to discover the lost secret of the ancients in time to save humanity from destruction.
 His one weapon: the human mind!"